 - Ask the lender whether inquiring about the loan’s interest rate will impact your credit score.

 - Contact the lender once you choose one with favorable rates and requirements.

 No prepayment penalty

-The typical personal loan doesn't have a prepayment penalty, taking away 1 roadblock to refinancing.
+The typical personal loan doesn’t have a prepayment penalty, taking away one roadblock to refinancing.
 Peer-to-peer lenders will let you shop for rates on a loan, without it impacting your credit score until you actually close on the new loan.

 One issue in refinancing is the temptation to extend the maturity of the new loan out past the maturity of the current loan.
 Then, even if you get a lower interest rate, you can end up paying more in total interest expense.